radioactive/radioactive/README.md

 ## 5 Minute Tour

-The following snippet shows how easy it is to work with an Ajax datasource, a Firebase streams and a stream of data from an HTML text input.
+The following snippet shows how easy it is to work with an Ajax datasource, a Firebase stream and a stream of data from an HTML text input.
 Notice that we are not using any callbacks or listening to any events.
 Yet, somehow, if data changes, the text value of `#output` will be updated accordingly.